jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Infinite products.md

 - complex
 ---

-We want to show that given any countable collection of zeroes without a limit point, there is an entire function that vanishes at exactly those points — [[Complex Analysis --- math-135/notes/Weierstrass factorisation|the Weierstrass factorisation theorem]].
+We want to show that given any countable collection of zeroes without a limit point, there is an entire function that vanishes at exactly those points — [[Complex analysis --- math-135/notes/Weierstrass factorisation|the Weierstrass factorisation theorem]].
 The obvious way to do this for a finite collection $\{ a_{1}, \dots, a_{n} \}$ is just to consider $f : z \mapsto (z - a_{1}) \dots (z - a_{n})$.
 To do this for an infinite collection we need a sensible notion of multiplying together infinitely many functions with the roots we want.
 This is where infinite products come in!

 ##### _definition:_ infinite products